Obsidian: Americas

-Obsidian tools found in Mission Santa Clara has shown the existence of exchange networks between various tribes in California.
+Obsidian tools found in Mission Santa Clara have shown the existence of exchange networks between various tribes in California.

 Lithic analysis helps to understand pre-Hispanic groups in Mesoamerica.
 A careful analysis of obsidian in a culture or place can be of considerable use to reconstruct commerce, production, and distribution, and thereby understand economic, social and political aspects of a civilization.
 For example, the coastal Chumash sites in California indicate considerable trade with the distant site of Casa Diablo Hot Springs in the Sierra Nevada.
-Obsidian in California comes from 5 major locations all around the state, and when Mission Santa Clara was built, the tribes took their obsidian tools with them and from the analysis of the obsidian tools it showed that all 5 major location of obsidian were present..
+Obsidian in California comes from five major locations all around the state, and when Mission Santa Clara was built, the tribes took their obsidian tools with them and from the analysis of the obsidian tools it showed that all five major location of obsidian were present.
 While in Mesoamerica, at the Maya city of Yaxchilán, even warfare implications have been studied linked with obsidian use and its debris.
 Green Pachuca obsidian was highly prized: it has been argued Teotihuacan monopolized the Pachuca deposit to control and influence Obsidian trade in Central Mexico during the Classic Period, and the Mexica of Tenochtitlan (the capital of the Aztec Empire), favored Pachuca obsidian for ritual deposits after rising to power.
 A scraper made from Pachuca obsidian has even been found at Spiro Mounds in Oklahoma.